Why are there Attorneys in the Workers’ Compensation System?

 Availability of Attorney

 An attorney’s availability is a basis for changing attorneys.
-The death of the attorney, the disbarment of the attorney, or that the fact that the attorney is no longer licensed to practice law are the common availability issues.
+The death of the attorney, the disbarment of the attorney, or the fact that the attorney is no longer licensed to practice law are the common availability issues.

 Breakdown in Relationship